keitazoumana/100-Days-Of-ML-Code/README.md

 I am also implementing the SVM in python using scikit-learn.
 Will update the code soon.

 ## Implementation of SVM | Day 14
 Today I implemented SVM on linearly related data.
-Used Scikit-Learn library.
-In Scikit-Learn we have SVC classifier which we use to achieve this task.
+I Used Scikit-Learn library.
+In Scikit-Learn we have SVC classifier which we used to achieve this task.
 Will be using kernel-trick on next implementation.
 Check the code [here](https://github.com/Avik-Jain/100-Days-Of-ML-Code/blob/master/Code/Day%2013%20SVM.md).

 ## Naive Bayes Classifier and Black Box Machine Learning | Day 15